 Application-oriented and field-based research: insights into consumer behaviour

 Fundamental research: what are the social processes that influence behavioural change

-Courses: bachelors and masters in the field of (consumer) behaviour and behavioural change
+Courses: bachelors and masters in the field of (consumer) behaviour, behavioural economy and behavioural change